Air France Logo

 Air France Logo 1990-1998

 In 1990, developers introduced an updated visualization of the logo.
 All elements remained the same, but their proportions and placement changed.
-The company name is now depicted above the graphic sign, under which is a thin black stripe.
+The company name is now above the graphic sign under a thin black stripe.
 It separates it from the rectangle located in the lower right part.

 1998 – 2009